vsky0/Gemini-API-General/README.md

 # Gemini-API

-Acessing the gemini via API using the google-generativeai module.
+Accessed the gemini via API using the google-generativeai module.

 ## Retrieval Augmented Generation (RAG) with Gemini